Nimmo-san/data-pipeline/README.md

 ---

 ## Overview
-This project is an ETL (Extract, Transform, Load) pipeline that collects weather data from an external API, stores it in a SQLite database, and visualises it using Python libraries.
+This project is a simple ETL (Extract, Transform, Load) pipeline that collects weather data from an external API, stores it in a SQLite database, and visualises it using Python libraries.

 The pipeline collects weather parameters like temperature, pressure, humidity, and wind data from multiple cities, and stores them for historical analysis and visualisation.